Importance of protecting your data

 What should you do?

-- Check with your service provider that they have put in place arrangements to cover access to two way data flows in the event of a No Deal Brexit.
+- Check with your service provider that they have put in place arrangements to cover access to two way data flows in the event of a no data adequacy agreement.

-- Check with your key suppliers to ensure that they have also checked their data flows and put in cover in the case of a No Deal Brexit.
+- Check with your key suppliers to ensure that they have also checked their data flows and put in cover in the case of a no adequacy.